dfsek/Applied-Energistics-2/guidebook/ae2-mechanics/spatial-io.md

 </GameScene>

 Spatial IO is a way to cut-and-paste physical volumes of space in your world.
-It can be used to move <ItemLink id="flawless_budding_quartz" />, have a room in your base where you can swap out various interiors to use it for different purposes, or even move the end portal!
+It can be used to have a room in your base where you can swap out various interiors to use it for different purposes, or even move the end portal!

 It works by *swapping* the defined volume with an identically-sized volume in the spatial storage dimension, sending whatever's